rockstor/rockstor-doc/installer-howto/installer-howto.rst

 .. _our_kiwi_ng_installer:

-Our "Built on openSUSE" Wiki-ng created installer
+Our "Built on openSUSE" Kiwi-ng created installer
 -------------------------------------------------

 The existence of this installer, and those of many Linux distributions, is down in a major part to the Kiwi installer creation tool.